Quit India speech: Background

+Several Congress leaders, most importantly Nehru himself, were broadly sympathetic to the British in the war, but repeated attempts to get the British side to make concrete moves towards Indian independence as the basis of a temporary but viable compromise as the war endured all ended in failure.
+Churchill had previously staked his personal reputation on opposing Indian self-rule, in almost any form, and so was prepared to offer nothing to India's nationalists.

 The Congress's initial response to the war, a policy of individual civil disobedience, developed into the larger Quit India Movement of 1942, characterized by wider civil disobedience that was suppressed by the government with "unforgiving repression".

 Gandhi's address, commonly referred to as the Quit India Speech, was made on the occasion of the main organizational wing of the INC's and the All India Congress Committee's (AICC) approval of the Quit India Resolution.
 The resolution, approved in the concluding session of the AICC's meeting at Bombay, authorized Gandhi to take whatever actions he deemed necessary to "force the British out of the country".

 Purpose

-Following the unilateral decision of the British colonial government to bring India into World War II, the 1939 resignation of Congress ministries led to a chain of events that were responsible for Gandhi's speech and the beginning of the Quit India Movement, a movement that expedited the Indian independence process.
+Following the unilateral decision of the British colonial government to bring India into World War II, the 1939, resignation of Congress ministries led to a chain of events that were responsible for Gandhi's speech and the beginning of the Quit India Movement, a movement that expedited the Indian independence process.

 Gandhi set out in his speeches to maintain the unification of India's diverse religious and ethnic groups.
-The increasing divide in the early 1940s between the separatist factions of the Hindu and Muslim majority populations meant that much of Gandhi's Quit India speech directly addressed their conflict and hostility.
+The increasing divide in the early 1940s, between the separatist factions of the Hindu and Muslim majority populations meant that much of Gandhi's Quit India speech directly addressed their conflict and hostility.

-The ratification of the movement by Gandhi and the AICC on August 8, 1942 meant the adoption of the Quit India resolution and the ensuing Quit India satyagraha which followed.
+The ratification of the movement by Gandhi and the AICC on 8 August 1942, meant the adoption of the Quit India resolution and the ensuing Quit India satyagraha which followed.
 Official Congress adoption of the Quit India Movement had to a considerable extent, worked to legitimize adherence to revolutionary and destructive actions which emphasized the role of youths and the core values of bravery, daring, and sacrifice.
-Gandhi's mantra of “do or die” as embodied in his speech, remain important tools for interpreting his vision of non-violence and satyagraha, and its evolution alongside the pursuit of Indian independence.
+Gandhi's mantra of "do or die" as embodied in his speech, remain important tools for interpreting his vision of non-violence and satyagraha, and its evolution alongside the pursuit of Indian independence.